routineactivity/routineactivity.github.io/_posts/2024-02-17-harm-index-and-hotspots.md

 ### Crime harm versus crime volume

 Policing has traditionally used crime volumes to identify hot areas.
 The analysis of crime point data has typically favoured KDE (Kernel Density Estimation), a method that generates aesthetically pleasing smooth surfaces.
 In <a href="https://static1.squarespace.com/static/5d809efd96f5c906aaf61f3d/t/601bf1485cd3ca249e99a12c/1612443985497/Hotspots+vs.+harmspots+Shifting+the+focus+from+counts+to+harm+in+the+criminology+of+place.pdf" target="_blank">recent years</a>, there has been a shift towards experimenting with harm-weighted hotpots, recognising that the impact of offences is not equal across offence types.
-However, analysts using harm weights have learned that there is a tendency for higher weighted crime, such as a single homicide, to skew selections of the hottest places for an intervention.
+However, analysts using harm weights have learned that there is a tendency for higher weighted crime, such as a single homicide, to skew selections of the hottest places for intervention.

 The <a href="https://link.springer.com/article/10.1007/s41887-020-00043-2" target="_blank">Cambridge Crime Harm Index (CCHI)</a> and <a href="https://www.ons.gov.uk/peoplepopulationandcommunity/crimeandjustice/articles/researchoutputsdevelopingacrimeseverityscoreforenglandandwalesusingdataoncrimesrecordedbythepolice/2016-11-29" target="_blank">Crime Severity Score (CSS)</a> both generate weights based on sentencing days (CCHI uses the start point, CSS uses the average), which for a basket of violent crimes can produce weights that range from fewer than 20 for common assault to more than 3,000 for crimes of attempted murder and homicide.